codemomentum/phadoop/README.md

         	_value.set(value)
         	context.write(_key,_value)

+##phadoop-ruby

+Ruby support, check tests to see examples

 ##Support for Custom Input & Output Formats

 In the mapper script, you need to assign the fully qualified class names as follows: